Tornadoes of 2017: June 18 (Canada)

-June 28
+June 28 (United States)

 A small outbreak of tornadoes affected the Midwestern United States, with the most intense tornadoes touching down in Iowa.
 The most significant tornado of the event was an EF2 that struck the small town of Prairieburg, Iowa, where a grain elevator sustained major damage, mobile homes were destroyed, and trees were snapped.
 An EF2 tornado near Monticello destroyed garages, outbuildings, and grain bins, while another EF2 near Sidney ripped the roof off of a home, snapped trees, and destroyed outbuildings.
 Multiple other weak tornadoes were observed across parts of Wisconsin, Minnesota, Missouri, and Illinois.
 A total of 27 tornadoes were confirmed.

 July

-83 tornadoes were reported in the United States in July, of which 82 were confirmed.

-July 1
+July 1 (Maine)

 A small outbreak of weak tornadoes impacted portions of central Maine, specifically Cumberland and Oxford counties.
 The most impactful tornado was a high-end EF1 tornado that struck the town of Bridgton.
 The tornado downed numerous large trees, some of which landed on structures and vehicles, and damaged a campground as well.
 One person was injured by flying glass.
 With five tornadoes, this became the largest tornado outbreak in Maine.

-July 11–12
+July 11–12 (United States)

 A small two-day outbreak of tornadoes impacted the northern Great Plains and Great Lakes regions of the United States, with a majority of the tornadoes touching down in the state of North Dakota.
 This included a large, high-end EF2 multiple-vortex tornado on July 11 that passed near the town of Buxton, snapping and uprooting many trees and destroying outbuildings as it impacted multiple farmsteads.
 The same parent supercell storm produced another high-end EF2 tornado that destroyed barns, power poles, and grain bins near Halstad, Minnesota.
-A third EF2 tornado near Ulen, Minnesota tossed hay bales more than a half-mile through the air, snapped many trees, and destroyed a shed.
+A third EF2 tornado near Ulen, Minnesota, tossed hay bales more than a half-mile through the air, snapped many trees, and destroyed a shed.
 A few weak tornadoes also occurred on July 12, including an EF0 that downed many trees in East Bethel, Minnesota, some of which landed on homes, vehicles, and outbuildings.
 Overall, this outbreak produced 18 tornadoes and did not result in any fatalities.

-July 20
+July 20 (New York)

 Four tornadoes touched down in upstate New York on July 20.
-An EF1 struck the town of Holland, downing many trees and resulting in many blocked roads and railways in the area.
+An EF1 tornado struck the town of Holland, downing many trees and resulting in many blocked roads and railways in the area.
 Several structures also sustained damage.
-The most significant tornado of the event was an EF2 that struck Hamburg, tearing the roof off a building, and damaging numerous cars and the grandstand at the local fairgrounds.
+The most significant tornado of the event was an EF2 tornado that struck Hamburg, tearing the roof off a building, and damaging numerous cars and the grandstand at the local fairgrounds.
 Many trees were downed, multiple homes were damaged, and a large garage structure had its roof torn off.
-An EF1 tornado near Angelica, as well as an EF0 near Houghton caused damage to trees, homes, and outbuildings.
+An EF1 tornado near Angelica, as well as an EF0 tornado near Houghton caused damage to trees, homes, and outbuildings.
 No fatalities occurred as a result of these tornadoes.